Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: New Tools of Generalized Differentiation

 Observe from the definition that $J_X(\lambda x)=\lambda J_X(x)$ for all $\lambda\in\mathbb R$ and $x\in X$.
 It follows from \cite[Proposition~2.12]{Bonnans2000} that $J_X(x)\not=\emptyset$ whenever $x\in X$.
 By the results due to Trojanski \cite{Troyanski1971}, a reflexive Banach space $X$ (this means $X\cong X^{**}$) can be renormed so that $X$ and $X^*$ are both locally uniformly convex.
 Throughout this paper, we say that $X$ is a {\it reflexive Banach space} meaning that $X$ is a reflexive Banach space which is renormed in such a way that both $X$ and $X^*$ are locally uniformly convex.
-Furthermore, \cite[Proposition~8]{Browder1983} tells us that $J_X:X\to X^*$ is {\it single-valued}, {\it surjective}, and {\it bicontinuous} in the strong topologies of both $X$ and $X^*$ when the space $X$ is a reflexive space.
-Observe that $J_X=id$ if $X$ is a Hilbert space.
+Furthermore, the result of { \cite[Proposition~3.6]{Cioranescu1990} tells us that $J_X:X\to X^*$ is {\it homeomorphic} (bijective and bicontinuous)} when $X$ is a reflexive Banach space.
+Note that $J_X=id_X$ (identity mapping of $X$) if $X$ is a Hilbert space.
 The duality mapping is instrumental for the underlying coderivative constructions defined below providing a {\it bridge} between the contingent cone $T(\bar x;\Omega)$ in the original space $X$ and the set of $\varepsilon$-normals $\widehat N_\varepsilon(\bar x;\Omega)$ in the dual space $X^*$.